blockchyp/blockchyp-go/docs/cli.md

 ## Manual/Keyed Transactions

-If enabled in the Dashboard (under Merchant Settings), the system will fall back to keyed entry if chip and magstripes both fail.
-There's nothing special you need to do as a developer to support this.
-It will just work.
+If enabled in the Dashboard (under Merchant Settings), you can bypass the usual terminal behavior and enter keyed transactions manually.

+We don't recommend this for conventional retail transactions, but it might be necessary for telephone orders.

-On the otherhand, if you want to explicitly put the terminal into a keyed transaction mode for scenarios like telephone orders, just add `-manual` to the arguments to a `charge`, `preauth`, or `refund` transaction.
+To explicitly put the terminal in manual mode, just add `-manual` to the arguments to a `charge`, `preauth`, or `refund` transaction.

 The example below shows a typical manual transaction.